-Christopher Collins is a special counsel in the Labor and Employment Practice Group in the firm's New York office.
+Christopher Collins is a partner in the Labor and Employment Practice Group in the firm's New York office.

 Areas of Practice